codota/jupyter-tabnine/README.rst

 and using Pipe for communication.
 This can't be done with Jupyter Notebook, since child process can't be created with JQuery and Jupyter Notebook doesn't provide any way for adding third-part js libs to plugins.

-In this repository, it is achived by developing a client plugin and a server plugin for Jupyter Notebook.
+In this repository, it is achieved by developing a client plugin and a server plugin for Jupyter Notebook.
 The client plugin generate request info and send http request to the server plugin.
-The server plugin pass the request info to it's client process (TabNine) and return the request to client plugin.
+The server plugin pass the request info to its client process (TabNine) and return the request to client plugin.

 Installation
 ------------